-This seems almost made for me: I’m into comics.
-I do my own corporate style annual and quarterly reports to track how my finances and goals are going.
+This seems almost made for me: I’m into comic books.
+I do my own “corporate style” annual and quarterly reports to track how my finances and goals are going.
 And, I follow the biopharma industry.

-So, when I found out that a biotech company issued its latest annual report in the form of a comic book, I knew I had to blog about it!
+So, when I found out that a biotech company issued its latest annual report in the form of a comic book, I knew I had to talk about it!

-The art style is interesting and not all that bad (albeit a little too heavy on the inking in my mind — what do they think this is, a Batman noir-ish comic?), but the bulk of the comic is told from the first person perspective of Martin Auster, head of business development at the company (that’s Doctor Auster to you, pal!).
-We get an interesting look at Auster’s life, how he was a medical student who didn’t really want to do a residency, and how and why he joins the company:
+The art style is not all that bad, and the bulk of the comic is told from the first person perspective of Martin Auster, head of business development at the company (that’s Doctor Auster to you, pal!).
+We get an interesting look at Auster’s life, how he was a medical student who didn’t really want to do a residency, and how and why he ultimately joins the company.

 And, of course, what annual report wouldn’t be complete without some financial charts – and yes, this particular chart was intended to be read with 3D glasses (which were apparently shipped with paper copies of the report):